 This is where SSL certification comes in to play.
-A Secure Socket Layer (SSL) certificate is basically evidence to site visitors that your website will encrypt (prevent interception from fraudulent third parties) any data sent between them and your site.
+As stated in www.collectiveray.com , a Secure Socket Layer (SSL) certificate is basically evidence to site visitors that your website will encrypt (prevent interception from fraudulent third parties) any data sent between them and your site.
 In most browsers, this can be viewed by clicking the padlock symbol on the browser bar, and gives the viewer information about the site’s certification validity, the issuing Certification Authority, and the details of who it was issued to.
 With Google Chrome’s newer browser versions, there are a couple more steps to follow to undertake this check, which you can read about here.

 I’ve written about the most common errors people make when they build a website, and overlooking security is definitely one of these.
 Sure, your website is encrypted.
 But exactly how can you check that the certification is installed correctly and valid as well as view the certificate details to find out if any opportunities for security vulnerabilities are present?
 It’s easy!
 Personally, I would recommend running your site’s domain through an SSL checker to keep on top of things.